abocha/vocab-tool/README.md

 Open the “Pack Inspector” panel below the exercise view to curate the currently loaded level + exercise:

 - Filter by substring and length range, hide/restore individual items, and see live counts (parsed → filtered → displayed).
 Filters + hidden IDs persist per `(level, type)` in `localStorage` for quick revisits.
-- Toggle Shuffle, Max Items, and (for matching packs) the `Pairs per Set` limit without leaving the inspector.
-These settings drive the learner view immediately and also persist.
+- Toggle Shuffle, Max Items, and (for matching packs) the numeric “Pairs per Set” control (2–12).
+The value persists to `matching.setSize` unless a `?set` query parameter is present.
 - Export the curated subset to CSV directly in the browser.
-Files are named like `matching.curated.A2.20250304-1030.csv`, include a UTF-8 BOM for Excel compatibility, and preserve the original schema for each exercise type (matching exports use the set-per-row form).
+Files are named like `matching.curated.A2.20250304-1030.csv`, include a UTF-8 BOM for Excel compatibility, and preserve the canonical schemas (matching exports are pair-per-row).
 - Review diagnostics in-line: header mistakes, missing levels, mixed matching shapes, and other parser warnings are summarised in the inspector as well as in the banner above the learner card.
 Enable “Show info notices” and “Show detailed warnings” to reveal optional metadata notes and up to five concrete examples per issue type.

 The top-of-page banner also surfaces parse warnings and errors (missing columns, skipped rows, empty files) so malformed packs never crash the app—the UI simply falls back to a friendly empty state.